 If you do see me at an in-person event, I will not acknowledge you unless you choose to do so first.
 If you wish to say hi, feel free.
 I will not refer to the fact that you are my client or refer to our therapy sessions.

+I co-organise Queer Shapes Life Model Collective and sometimes model at life drawing sessions.
 If you have attended a life-drawing class in which I have modelled, it would be beneficial to discuss this before starting sessions.
 It is not necessarily a barrier to us working together, but it would be helpful to discuss what this may bring up for you before starting therapy.
 If you would like to attend a life drawing class in Swansea, I am happy to share details of my booking dates and locations with you so we can make informed choices about how that would be for both of us and our working relationship.

 If you happen to see me in a life drawing class after we start working together, it would be good to talk about what that brought up for you in our next therapy session.